 10. ROCK CYCLE SONGS: We all know that it's hard to remember what we ate for dinner last night, but can sing a song we learned the lyrics to in 6th grade.
 Adding music to text makes thinks stick!
 Check out this Youtube video that teaches students about the rock cycle to the tune of "We will rock you," or "Life is a highway."

 I hope these help you during your geology unit!
+If you want to check out some fossil lesson plans, check out this blog post.
 Rock on!

 I absolutely LOVE teaching plate tectonics.
 What kid doesn't love learning about earthquakes and volcanoes?!
 I've compiled a list of activities you can choose from to make this one of your students' favorite units (and probably your favorite too).